The Functional Libertarian

 Portugal experienced similar results by decriminalizing all drugs in 2001.
 And what were the results?
 Portugal found that this approach reduced problem drug usage by a full 50 percent!
 Similarly, Switzerland’s program to allow medical doctors to prescribe heroin to those who are addicted to it resulted in a strong reduction of crime and even drug usage in the neighborhoods surrounding those doctors’ clinics.

 So what should happen now?
 A logical next step for our federal government would be to legalize hemp, which I define as marijuana in which the active psychoactive ingredient THC is only 0.3 percent or less.
 You could almost get more of a jolt from smoking the shirt you are wearing than marijuana with that low a percentage of THC.
+If you’re looking to get evidence of THC out of your hair for an upcoming drug test, you could try these proven THC detox methods.
 But hemp is a major industrial product that could enrich both our nation’s farmers and merchants.
+Not only that but CBD health products are another advantage of being able to use hemp, since more and more people can give thoughts on Medterra’s CBD oil, which is supposedly effective in reducing pain, anxiety, headaches and much more.

 For example, we can get more ethanol from hemp per acre than we can from corn, and the hemp will not clog your carburetor like the corn will.
 Similarly, we can get four times more paper pulp from an acre of hemp as we can from an acre of trees, and it takes only 9 months to grow the hemp, but 20 years to grow the trees.
 Legalizing hemp would strongly revitalize our farms and our economy.